1 9 7 9 (USA)

-Billy was the middle child – he had a younger sister named Tina (Denise Miller) and an estranged-from-his-dad older brother Tony Herbert Manucci (Greg Antonacci), who was the star dancer at the local disco.
+Billy was the middle child – he had a 13-year-old sister named Tina (Denise Miller) and an estranged-from-his-dad older brother Tony Herbert Manucci (Greg Antonacci), who was the star dancer at the local disco.

 The show was heavily influenced by Saturday Night Fever (1977) and used the music of the Bee Gees in the dance sequences, The theme song became a top-five hit two months after the series had been cancelled.